 How do I apply?

-To apply for a space on this course, we will ask you to:

-Read the FAQs

-Fill out this <application form> which will ask you for your details.
+To apply, please fill out this <application form>.

-Tell us in your own words why you want to take part in this course.
-We will also invite you to upload a short extract (1,000 words or up to 5 poems) of your original creative work.
+Our application form will ask you to tell us why you want to take part in this course.
+We will also invite you to upload a short extract (1,000 words or up to five poems) of your original creative work.
 This can be poetry, prose, non-fiction or a script.

+Please ensure that you have read the FAQs before applying.

 To help you prepare your application, you can download the application form below to read through the questions beforehand.
 Dyslexia Friendly and a Large Print Version are also available below.
 If you would rather fill out one of these forms rather than the application form on SurveyMonkey, please return your form to post@literaturewales.org.

 If you would like to chat to a member of staff before applying, please email Literature Wales on post@literaturewales.org or call us for a chat: 01766 522 811 (Tŷ Newydd Office) or 02920 472266 (Cardiff Office).